Configure Automation1 for EtherCAT

 Configure EtherCAT Mappings

-To enable EtherCAT, you must first define an EtherCAT mapping on the Automation1 controller.
-To do this, use the procedure that follows:
+To enable EtherCAT, you must first specify an EtherCAT mapping on the Automation1 controller.
+To do this, use the procedure in the drop-down that follows.

 TwinCAT Overview